tjcsl/cslbot/README.rst

 Python must be at least 3.4.

-Run `pip install -r requirements.txt`
+Run `pip install -e .` to install the required libraries.

 You must also install the appropriate DBAPI package as explained in the next section (unnecessary if you're using SQLite).